 It wasn’t until much later that I connected the dots of songs he serial listened to-always had a stand out drum line, not just a simple rhythm.
 I would start albums or songs over and over and over for him.
 It’s something I do and have done since that time, memorizing every breath of a song.

 My music lessons were a complicated time, I cannot say they were a wasted decade studying with a formerly brilliant conservatory trained musician who lost her mental edge long before I began working with her when she was 78.
-She was more interested in my company than teaching me music which she had long forgotten how to do and she loved me.
+She was more interested in my company than teaching me music which she had long forgotten how to do but she loved me.
 I spent ten years enjoying tea and cookies, feeding her ducks, hanging out for very expensive, formerly highly sought-after lessons and I adored her.
 I learned how to fake the piano.
-I suppose serial listening helped me learn.
+I suppose serial listening to classic rock helped me learn.

 When my darling husband is away, I play covers like the attached turned up to Spinal Tap 11.
 Our house is fairly new with excellent insulation and sound proofing.
 He says he can hear the music inside the car from the driveway.
 I tell him I like to feel it in my bones too.

 This very famous song for anyone who may not know the other story of Layla, not the Patty Boyd Harrison lovesick drive behind the lyrics but the production notes.
 Duane Allman actually wrote the famous seven note na-na-na-na-na-na-na riff, Eric Clapton responded with the five note na-na-na-na-na response.
 Both of them played, recorded those twelve notes on a single track.
 If you listen closely to the riff you can tell two guitars are playing-the vibrations are so rich.
-They sound different than anything because you never have two guys playing the same lead melody.
+They sound different than anything because you never have two guys playing the identical melody.